shatakshishelar/StockMarketHistoricalAnalysis/Visualization_Details.md

 - **Features**:
   - Visualizes stock trends during events.
   - Tabular data showing percentage changes in stock prices for each event.
-- **Demonstration**: Selecting Tesla Inc. and the COVID-19 pandemic shows the stock trend overlayed with the event period and a table summarizing price changes during that time.
+- **Demonstration**: Selecting Tesla Inc. and Apple Inc. and the COVID-19 pandemic and 2008 Financial Crisis shows the stock trend overlayed with the event period and a table summarizing price changes during that time.
 - **Preview**:
   ![Event Impact Table](path/to/event_impact_table_image.png)